olzzon/kaleido-ember-html-overlay/README.md

 # VSM controlled - KALEIDO HTML OVERLAY

 Generate you own HTML overlay for your video stream.
+It supports as many kaleido outputs as you wish, and each output can have a different layout.
+Use localhost:3000/?output=xx to select output.
+The default setup are configured with 4 outputs.

 ## Installation
 Download and run latest .exe release from: